Kekule-OXC/Xbox-CPU-Interposer/README.md

 The "nospeed"  gerbers have the speed switch circuit cut from the PCB.

 I suggest ordering 1.2mm thick board.
 1.6 will work, but it takes some extra heat to attach it to the motherboard

+DONT USE THE NO SPEED GERBERS YET!!!!  a pull up was removed from the schematic with the speed circuit, it still SHOULD work, but cant guarantee it until I fix it.